 I really like the location of the campus, it’s close to London and Brighton which is great when you fancy taking a break from studying!

 In the summer, I like spending time by the lake to study or socialise.
 It’s been great meeting people from different parts of the world who share the same interests.

 The knowledge, research experience and connections I have gained at Surrey have been invaluable in helping me with my career.
 My personal tutor gave me great advice and helped me to connect with people both in academia and in industry.

-Before I finished my degree, I secured a job as a social scientist at Forest Research.
+I have already secured a job as a social scientist at Forest Research.
 I am now working in the Society and Environment Research Group there whilst writing my dissertation.
-It’s a great role where I can apply lots of what I've learnt from my studies into real research and learn more.
+It’s a great role where I can apply lots of what I've learnt from my studies to real research and learn more.
 My projects are currently centred around exploring the wide range of societal benefits associated with the creation, management and expansion of treescapes, including the health and wellbeing benefits of spending time in woodlands and forests.
 I’m looking forward to continuing this research and seeing where my career takes me!